 The following are the primary procedures we performed to address this critical audit matter.
 To test the recognition of revenue, our audit procedures included among others, testing the internal controls over the proper accumulation of labor costs by contract as well as the approval of monthly and weekly invoices for accuracy and completeness and reviewing key provisions and deliverables within customer contracts.
 We evaluated management's application of their revenue recognition policies in the determination of revenue recognition conclusions.
-We selected a sample of revenue transactions and performed the following procedures: we reviewed the signed contract; we reviewed the recorded timesheet data related to the selected invoices, which corroborated management's assessment towards the completion of the performance obligation; and we reviewed the signed contract related to the selected invoice, noting each task has an agreed upon unit price per contract and the unit price matched what was shown on the invoice.
+We selected a sample of revenue transactions and performed the following procedures: we reviewed the signed contract; we reviewed the signed contract; we reviewed the signed contract shows the completion of the performance obligation; and we reviewed the signed contract related to the selected invoice, noting each task has an agreed upon unit price per contract and the unit price matched what was shown on the invoice.
 We also tested for proper revenue recognition cut off.